My Fieldwork Experience: Vital to Growth as an OT Student

 During their third year in Duke’s Occupational Therapy Doctorate (OTD) program, students participate in two full-time, 12-week fieldwork experiences.
 My rotations included working in acute care at Novant Presbyterian Medical Center and in outpatient pediatrics at Integration Station, both located in Charlotte, NC.

 One of the most impactful experiences was participating in the small yet meaningful daily victories in the cardiac ICU at Novant.
 Working in critical care deepened my appreciation for the smaller steps and skills necessary to engage in various occupations.
 During this placement, I had the unique opportunity to observe an open-heart surgery, and the following day, I evaluated and treated that same patient as part of their occupational therapy care.
+Throughout my pediatric rotation I was able to enhance my understanding of the large impact regulation has on participation within occupations.
+We celebrated daily wins as goals toward occupational engagement were progressing and achieving.

 Share